jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 </html>
 ```

-The corresponding CDI Bean is named HelloCdi, and it contains the following
+The corresponding CDI Bean is named `HelloCdi`, and it contains the following
 code.
 For the first example, only the message field is used.

 ```java